irmen/prog8/docs/source/index.rst

 It's very easy to compile yourself.
 A recent precompiled .exe (only for Windows) can be obtained from my `clone <https://github.com/irmen/64tass/releases>`_ of this project.
 *You need at least version 1.55.2257 of this assembler to correctly use the breakpoints feature.*
-It's possible to use older versions, but it is very likely that the automatic Vice breakpoints won't work with them.
+It's possible to use older versions, but it is very likely that the automatic VICE breakpoints won't work with them.

 A **Java runtime (jre or jdk), version 11 or newer**  is required to run the prog8 compiler itself.
 If you're scared of Oracle's licensing terms, most Linux distributions ship OpenJDK in their packages repository instead.